vlang/vsl/vsl/blas/README.md

 This package implements BLAS functions.
 It provides two different backends:

-- One using Open BLAS when using flas `-c cblas`.
+- One using Open BLAS when using flag `-d cblas`.
 [Check also OpenBLAS](https://github.com/xianyi/OpenBLAS).
 - One using a pure V implementation called VLAS, *by default*.
 This implementation can be found on `vsl.blas.vlas`.

 Therefore, its routines are a little more